 What are earthquake drains?

 Earthquake drains, are a type of infrastructure designed to reduce the impact of earthquakes on buildings and other structures.
-These drains are typically installed in the ground beneath buildings and are intended to absorb seismic energy during an earthquake, thereby mitigating the transmission of seismic forces to the structure above.
+These drains are usually made of geosynthetic products like geotextile, are typically installed in the ground beneath buildings and are intended to absorb seismic energy during an earthquake, thereby mitigating the transmission of seismic forces to the structure above.

 The basic principle behind earthquake drains involves using a combination of materials and mechanisms that allow for controlled movement and dissipation of seismic energy.
 This can include features such as flexible pipes, elastomeric bearings, or sliding plates that allow the building to move independently of the ground motion during an earthquake.